Amberss-Log/ContextVector/README.md

 Contributions are welcome.

-Feel free to submit issues, feature requests, or pull requests.
+Possible ways to contribute include:

+- Reporting bugs
+- Improving documentation
+- Adding embedding providers
+- Writing tests
+- Suggesting new APIs
+- Opening pull requests

 ---

 # License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.

+See the [LICENSE](LICENSE) file for details.